lucky20511/Software-Development-Technology/request-coordinating.md

 There's one token per node, and thusly a node owns exactly one contiguous range in the ringspace.Vnodes change this paradigm from one token or range per node, to many per node.
 Within a cluster these can be randomly selected and be non-contiguous, giving us many smaller ranges that belong to each node.![](http://www.datastax.com/wp-content/uploads/2012/10/VNodes1.png)

 ## How are virtual nodes helpful? {#how-are-virtual-nodes-helpful}

+Having many smaller token ranges \(nodes\) on each physical node allows for a more even distribution of data.
+This becomes evident when you add a physical node to the cluster, in that rebalancing \(manually reassigning token ranges\) is no longer necessary.

 * token ranges are distributed, so machines bootstrap faster
 * impact of virtual node failure is spread across entire cluster